Diablo 4 will include a Rogue class

 "You dash forward, hit everything in your way," says Barriga.
 "It's not the most damaging ability, but because you move so much with it, it's a very versatile ability.
 It lets you reposition, it lets you enter combat, it lets you wait for the enemies to do their big attack and then move in, and then get out of the way."

-Fans of Diablo 3's Demon Hunter won't be able to exactly recreate their old characters as Diablo 4 Rogues, but some of those abilities (or abilities similar to them) will be available.
-The Diablo 2 Assassin's Combo Points system will also be available as a Rogue specialization.
+Rogues have three possible specializations in Diablo 4.
+One of them is Shadow Realm, an ultimate ability which is literally used to escape into the Shadow Realm, where the Rogue becomes stealthed.
+It can also be used to separate enemies into manageable groups by pulling some of them into the shadows with you, where you get one second of invulnerability and deal 50 percent extra damage.

+Another specialization comes from The Diablo 2 Assassin class: the Combo Points system.
 Combo Points are gained by using certain abilities, and spent with certain other abilities, which get an effectiveness boost from them.
 It's a system that keeps players cycling abilities, and it's also seen in World of Warcraft's Rogue, as well as Valeera in Heroes of the Storm.

-Another Rogue specialization is Exploit Weakness, a new "high skill, high reward" system which "lets you take advantage of more twitch-based gameplay," says Barriga.
-He didn't explain exactly how Exploit Weakness works, but suggested that it's all about quick aiming and thinking, rather than the rhythmic play encouraged by Combo Points.
+The final Rogue specialization is Exploit Weakness, a new "high skill, high reward" system which "lets you take advantage of more twitch-based gameplay," says Barriga.
+With Exploit Weakness enabled, an icon will appear over the heads of enemies when they initiate certain attacks.
+Counter-attack when the icon appears, and you'll get a big damage bonus.

 As someone who almost always picks a rogueish character in RPGs—the thieves and assassins are always the coolest—I'm glad to see her show up again in Diablo 4.